Amateur Photographer verdict

 Camera App…

-The camera app is very similar to those seen on other Samsung phones, like the S22 and S23 series, and if you’ve kept your phone up to date, then you shouldn’t see much difference between the models, except for the new AI features, which should be coming to the S23 series in due course.
+The camera app is very similar to those seen on other Samsung phones, like the S22 and S23 series, and if you’ve kept your phone up to date, then you shouldn’t see much difference between the models: including the new AI features, as mentioned.

 Samsung Galaxy S24 Ultra photo mode.
 Photo JW/AP